Top 10 Hiking Essentials for Spring and Summer

 Other Hiking Gear to Consider

-The ten items on our hiking gear list is a great start, but when considering what to bring hiking, a proper pack contains a number of useful items that serve specific purposes in certain situations.
+The ten hiking essentials on our gear list are a great start, but when considering what to bring hiking, a proper pack contains a number of useful items that serve specific purposes in certain situations.
 Whether they’re there to protect you or make the overall experience a smooth one, those items should also be strongly considered for space on your hiking checklist.